erseco/exelearning-style-designer/README.md

 eXeLearning Style Designer is a tool designed to facilitate the creation of custom styles for **eXeLearning 3**.

-With this tool, you can easily edit and customize the look and feel of your eXeLearning projects by modifying style files and packaging them for distribution.
+With this tool, you can easily edit and customize the look and feel of your eXeLearning projects by creating new styles and packaging them for distribution.

 ---